tmenguy/ha-solcast-solar/README.md

 Separate sensors are also available that contain the expected peak generation power, peak generation time, and various forecasts of next hour, 30 minutes, and more.

 If multiple arrays exist on different roof orientations, these can be configured in Solcast as separate 'sites' with differing azimuth, tilt and peak generation, to a maximum of two sites for a free hobbyist account.
-These sites are combined to form the integration sensor values.
+These separate site forecasts are combined to form the integration sensor values and Energy dashboard forecast data.

 Three solar generation estimates are produced by Solcast for every half hour period of all forecasted days.